mhguo1/TRAPD/README.md

 Output: The output file will contain two columns: 1) Column 1 will be a list of genes and will have the header "#GENE", and 2) Column 2 will be a comma separated list of SNPs assigned to that gene with the header "SNPS".

+**1b) Merging SNP files**
+This is an optional step if you need to merge two SNP files (for example, if you performed step 1a separately for SNPs and indels).
+It can also be used if you perfomed Step 1a separately for each chromosome.
+It has two required options:

+Required Options
+1) -s, --snpfiles: This is a comma-separated list of SNP files from Step 1a you are trying to merge.

+2) -o, --outfile: This is a path to your desired outfile name: e.g., /Users/smith/dat/out.txt.

 **2a) Counting carriers in case cohort**